aimlcommunitybd/ML-Saturday/04_2025/early_questions.md

 47. How to deploy multiple ML models to a server?
 48. What are the best practices for hyperparameter tuning?
 49. How can we optimize deep learning models for deployment in resource-constrained environments?
-50. What is the best way to update a chatbot with new user questions while minimizing resource use?
+50. What is the best way to update a chatbot with new data while minimizing training and resource cost?

 ---

 ### 🧑‍🔬 **Specialized Projects & Data Challenges**
 51. I want a complete roadmap to build an AI product from scratch—what are the steps?
-52. How to compare essays or texts effectively using LLMs?
+52. How to compare lots of essays effectively using LLMs?
-53. What are the challenges and impacts of using self-generated datasets (e.g., for GCN projects in urban planning)?
+53. I'm using Graph Computational Network (GCN) to identify optimal bus/truck terminal locations in Dhaka.
+But lack of traffic, route, and land value data.
+If I create these datasets myself, how should I label them, and how will it affect accuracy?
-54. How to build a dataset locally (e.g., for vehicle identification in Rajshahi)?
+55. How can I effectively create a local dataset for vehicle identification in Rajshahi, considering the unique sizes of rickshaws and autorickshaws compared to other cities?
-55. How to find appropriate EEG data for epilepsy detection using ML?
+56. How to find appropriate EEG data for epilepsy detection using ML?

 ---